bomonike/bomonike.github.io/ai-glossary.md

 * LlamaIndex | A flexible data framework to connect custom data sources to large language models using a central interface.
 * LangChain | A framework designed to simplify the creation of applications using LLMs that help in document analysis, document summarization, chatbot building, and code analysis.
 * Lemmatization | The process of reducing words to their root form.
+* LPU = Language Processing Unit | an application-specific integrated circuit (ASIC) from groq.com for high-performance inference efficiency of AI workloads using large language models (LLMs).
 * NLP = Natural Language Processing | A subset of artificial intelligence that enables computers to understand, manipulate, and generate human language (natural language).
 * NER = Named-Entity Recognition | A subtask of information extraction that helps to locate and classify named entities like first and last names, geographic location, age, address, and phone number in unstructured data sources.